 Here are a few things that may come up after a breakup that make it challenging to move toward self-love:

-• Loneliness: It’s hard to feel in love with yourself when you feel all alone.
+- Loneliness: It’s hard to fall in love with yourself when you feel all alone.

 While these are legitimate challenges on the path to self-love, they are normal.
 Instead of giving up because of them, you can take a step back and be patient with your self-care timeline.